Wheresitat/uteclocal/README.md

 # U-tec Local Gateway – Home Assistant Integration

 **Version: 1.3.5**
-Increment this version string in the README whenever new functionality ships so users can confirm they are on the latest documented baseline.

 Custom integration to expose U-tec locks via a local gateway.